kevinlin1/kevinlin1.github.io/_posts/2019-11-26-Towards-Robust-CS-Education.md

 The study of computer science includes the study of data representation (data structures), data transformation (algorithms), abstractions over these processes and structures, and the effects of these ideas on humans and society.

 Broadly speaking, effective teaching at any level necessarily requires an equity perspective on education.
-The difficulty of teaching is not merely the transfer of information from one mind to another, but rather a more fundamental problem of empowerment and access to relevant, actionable critical thinking skills ([Freire, 1968][]).
-As a consequence, education must be focused on real-world outcomes.
+Teaching is not merely about the transfer of information from one mind to another, but rather a more fundamental problem of access to relevant, actionable critical thinking skills that leads to empowerment ([Freire, 1968][]).
+The purpose of a course is not the course in and of itself, but rather its realized student outcomes.
 The difference between an effective or ineffective teacher cannot simply be determined by their [student evaluations][], which capture a wide variety of psychological phenomena mostly unrelated to the goal of educational equity.
 Equitable CS education requires optimizing pedagogy to enable a more diverse set of students to meet higher educational outcomes, not just increasing their [feeling of learning][].

 [Freire, 1968]: https://patitsas.github.io/2016/01/28/On-Paulo-Freire-and-seeing-computing-as-literacy/
 [student evaluations]: https://www.stat.berkeley.edu/~stark/Preprints/setNotes19.pdf